Bob Bell, PE, PLS

 When Greg is not working or studying, he is usually out and about fishing and camping.

-Born and raised in Idaho, Tab choose to move to Alaska in 2014 to be near his daughter and grandkids.
-In January of 2015, he landed the job as the Office Manager at BELL.
+Born and raised in Idaho, Tab choose to move to Alaska in 2014 to be near his daughter and grand kids.
 Growing up in a family-owned oil business, Tab went from driving fuel trucks to the owner/manager with over 25 years of experience in all aspects of the business.
-After leaving the oil company, Tab received formal education in Internet Marketing and Web Page Development, helping him to build and market a 50+ page herbal medicine internet business.
+After leaving the oil company, Tab received formal education in Internet Marketing and Web Page Development, helping him to build and market a herbal medicine internet business.
 Several years later, he took the position of full charge bookkeeper at a landscape business with duties that branched off into being the estimator for pool installations as well as the landscaping projects.
-Tab helped his sister build and market a 1000+ item E-Bay business while going back to school to take a variety of courses at a local Liberal Arts college.
 Whether it was teaching young kids about GOD or helping them develop their skills in soccer and baseball to volunteering with needs of our senior citizen population, Tab thinks his experience was amazing and is very humbled and blessed by the years of service.